tremor-rs/tremor-www/static/language/prolog/ConnectorKind.md

-The `ConnectorKind` rule identifies a builtin connector in tremor.
+The `ConnectorKind` rule identifies a built-in connector in Tremor.

-Connectors in tremor are provided by the runtime and builtin.
+Connectors in Tremor are provided by the runtime and are built-in.
 They can be resolved through an identifier.

 ### Examples